Research Labs of the Centre

 - Cellulosic biomass such as bagasse, cane trash and cane tops, crop residues, etc.

-This laboratory will explore the potential of medicinal plants in and around visakhapatnam and suggest measures for their conservation and propogation by tissue culture methods.
-This Phytopharmaceutical Lab 29 laboratory will be useful to the farmers in enhancing and cultivation of medicinal plants and extraction of valuable compounds from the cultivated plants.
+This laboratory will explore the potential of medicinal plants in and around Visakhapatnam and suggest measures for their conservation and propagation by tissue culture methods.
+This Phytopharmaceutical Lab 29 will be useful to the farmers in enhancing and cultivation of medicinal plants and extraction of valuable compounds from the cultivated plants.

-Andhra Pradesh is very rich in natural resources and it has got all the advantages to develop the renewable energy power projects like biomass, solar, wind, mini hydro and co- generation in sugar factories.
+Andhra Pradesh is very rich in natural resources and it has got all the advantages to develop the renewable energy power projects like biomass, solar, wind, mini-hydro, and cogeneration in sugar factories.
 Renewable energy is cheaper than any conventional energy.
-Fossil fuels cannot be conserved for longer period though majority of the power generation is from fossil fuels.
+Fossil fuels cannot be conserved for the longer period through the majority of the power generation is from fossil fuels.
 For example, wind energy is the kinetic energy associated with the movement of atmospheric air.
 Wind turbines transform the energy in the wind into mechanical power, which can then be used directly for grinding etc. or further converting to electric power to generate electricity.
 Wind turbines can be used singly or in clusters called ‘wind farms’.
 Small wind turbines called aero-generators can be used to charge large batteries.

 The advantage of biomass power plant is that it can be established anywhere and can give firm power throughout the year.
 Sufficient biomass is available in our state to generate power.

-All projects of the renewable energy are eco friendly.
-Rural employment can be substantially created through of these power plants.
+All projects of renewable energy are eco-friendly.
+Rural employment can be substantially created through these power plants.

-The centre will develop technologies and know how on generation of solar energy and help the farmers to set up solar energy plants in villages for water heating, drying of agricultural and food products, distillation of water, detoxification of wastes, solar lights, solar pumps, solar power plants for village etc., thereby empowering people at the grassroots level.
+The centre will develop technologies and know-how about generation of solar energy and help the farmers to set up solar energy plants in villages for water heating, drying of agricultural and food products, distillation of water, detoxification of wastes, solar lights, solar pumps, solar power plants for villages etc., thereby empowering people at the grassroots level.

-GITAM will pool its scientific, technical and managerial talents, to develop solar energy as a source of abundant energy to power our economy and to transform the lives of our rural people and the solar energy lab of the University will play a pivotal role in this regard.
+GITAM will pool it's scientific, technical and managerial talents, to develop solar energy as a source of abundant energy to power our economy and to transform the lives of our rural people and the solar energy lab of GITAM will play a pivotal role in this regard.

 Plant tissue culture is a practice used to propagate plants under sterile conditions, often to produce clones of a plant.
 Different techniques in plant tissue culture may offer certain advantages over traditional methods of propagation.
 Micropropagation is widely used in forestry and in floriculture and also to conserve rare or endangered plant species.
 Certain techniques such as meristem tip culture can be used to produce clean plant material from infected stock, such as potatoes and many species of soft fruit.

-The Centre for Integrated Rural Development and its laboratories function in collaboration with M.S.Swaminathan research foundation, SHIRDI foundation and other reputed NGOs which will help the farmers who are interested in availing the above facilities by transferring the expertise.
+The Centre for Integrated Rural Development and its laboratories function in collaboration with M.S.Swaminathan Research Foundation, Shirdi Foundation and other reputed NGOs which help the farmers who are interested in availing the above facilities by transferring their expertise.